Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2022_02_25-livemeeting.md

 excerpt_separator: <!--more-->
 ---

 On June 1-2, we will have our first HiRSE_PS live meeting!
+Details will follow soon.

 <!--more-->